skijit/notes/music/misc-production/monark.md

 	- Now slowly add back in just feedback
 		- You'll get full cancellation at some point
 		- Then at another point as you increase the feedback, all hell breaks loose
+- Another way to get self oscillation is to turn off all the oscillators, but turn on filter-envelope key tracking.
+	- This is a way to approximate a sine wave

 ### Glide